black0w/AutoClicker/README.md

 Small and simple auto clicker written in C#( .Net Framework ) which allows you to emulate mouse clicks and most of the keyboard buttons aswell as allowing you to choose specific points on the screen to click in order.

+Feel free to fork and upgrade it :)

 ## Main Screen